-Another key industry in the area includes the manufacturing and marketing of lumber products, which requires a reliable water supply for their production needs.
+Other key industries in the area include the manufacturing and marketing of lumber and paper products, both of which require a reliable water supply for their production needs.
 The forest sector produced \$1.8 billion worth of goods and services according to the 2012 Texas A&M Forest Service (TFS) Report for the Texas Forestry Association.
+The International Paper coated paperboard mill in Cass County, which was acquired by Graphic Packaging International in January 2018, produced \$630 million in revenue in 2017.
+With a workforce of 825 employees, the GPI mill also supports an estimated additional four area residents for every mill employee through contractors and services.
 Although the primary agricultural crop is timber; wheat, soybeans, and livestock are also of importance.
 Figure 2-2 shows the study area is targeted for high-growth development due to the availability of high-quality farmland.